In Honor of My Grandmother, Ann

 Jay has transformed his love for his grandmother, Ann Asparro, and passion for running into his blueprint for making a difference - one mile, one person, one family at a time.
 Watching his grandmother slowly slip away while living with Alzheimer’s was devastating.
 In addition to that, seeing his family members physically and emotionally give of themselves to care for her on a daily basis created feelings of frustration and helplessness.

 Today, Jay is committed to making a difference by raising awareness and helping other impacted families navigate their way through the disease.
-Through hard work and perseverance, over the last four years, Jay has raised over $92,000 for the Long Island Alzheimer's & Dementia Center (formerly LIAF).
-However, he hasn't stopped there - Jay's mission is to raise a total of $100,000 and continue to increase awareness about the hands-on services and programs available for diagnosed individuals and caregivers at the LIAD Center!
+Through hard work and perseverance, over the last six years, Jay has raised over $100,000 for the Long Island Alzheimer's & Dementia Center (formerly LIAF).
+He is committed to helping others and "doing good" because Ann was just "good" - Jay is UNSTOPPABLE in his efforts to increase awareness about the hands-on services and programs available for diagnosed individuals and caregivers at the LIAD Center!

 2016 - Jay successfully completed a three-day, 90-mile Multi-Marathon Inaugural "Ann Asparro Run.”
 His hard work and efforts raised over $35,000.
 Asparro was cheered on by dozens of his friends and family along with staff and board members of the Long Island Alzheimer's & Dementia (LIAD) Center as he crossed the finish line in front of family parish, St. Pius X R.C.
 Church in Plainview, marking the end of his consecutive three-day 90-mile run, which kicked off in Montauk.
 Asparro's love and gratitude for his grandmother, Ann Asparro, who at the time was 90-years-old and living with Alzheimer's, was the driving force behind his decision to take on this special three-day challenge.